 How does the AmazonBasics Pro Gaming Headset Sound?

 The underemphasized bass means explosions might not come through quite as clearly as they should while gaming.
-The difficulty with the highs likely won’t pop up too much, but sibilants (F, S, and SH sounds) occupy that part of the sound spectrum, and not being able to hear them clearly can make voices sound less natural.
+The difficulty with the highs likely won’t pop up too much, but sibilants (F, S, and SH sounds) occupy that part of the sound spectrum, and not being able to hear them clearly can make voices sound a little less natural.

 Listening to music, the underemphasized bass can result in, well, bass tracks sounding less prominent.
 The dip in the highs can affect cymbals and some string sounds, which is very apparent in In The Face Of Evil by Magic Sword, the underlying bass track comes in a little quieter than it should—and the very high sweeping swells in the background are just a little too faint.

 The AmazonBasics Pro Gaming Headset ear pads make it easy to get a good seal for isolating you from outside sound—just don’t expect anything like active noise cancelling.
 You shouldn’t have to worry about homebound distractions like a whirring fridge in another room or roommates talking down the hall, but anything louder than that might cause a little trouble.

 The headset’s microphone is a little all over the place, under-emphasizing bass and mid range sounds.
 Most voices can come through slightly less clearly, though I never ran into any particular issues using Discord.
 As I mentioned above, there was pervasive static over the mic output in a number of programs, however something like Discord’s noise reduction function got rid of it without problem.
 For in game communications, it’ll do just fine, but don’t expect anything you can reasonably record with.